Six practical ways to safeguard flock health

 4. Maintain quality litter

 “I focus on litter quality because it has such a big impact,” Fairchild reported.
 “Diet affects litter.
-We’ve seen little mishaps at a feed mill, such as too much salt in the diet.
-The excess salt led to very damp bedding from increased fecal material.”
+We’ve seen little mishaps at a feed mill, where feed may have too much salt in the diet.
+The excess salt led to very damp bedding from increased moisture in the fecal material.”

-Bird disease impacts litter quality, especially enteric disease and viral challenges.
-“A lot of moisture in the fecal material can increase moisture in the house and make it more difficult to maintain the house environment,” he explained.
+Bird health impacts litter quality, especially enteric disease and viral challenges.
+“An increase in the fecal material can result in higher litter moisture in the house and make it more difficult to maintain the house environment,” he explained.

 Bird density also affects litter.
 Housing is designed with an even distribution of birds throughout it.
-“If we get 60% of the birds in the front of the house and only 40% at the rear, it’s more of a challenge for food and water at the front than the rear,” Fairchild added.
+“If we get 60% of the birds in the front of the house and only 40% at the rear, it’s more competition for food and water space at the front than the rear,” Fairchild added.

-“If we get too high on water pressure, then we’ll end up with more water coming out of the drinker than what the beak can hold,” Fairchild said.
-“Water will be on the floors and will contribute to the moisture load in the house.”
+“If water pressure gets too high, then we’ll end up with more water coming out of the drinker than what the beak can hold,” Fairchild said.
+“The excess water will end up on the floor and will contribute to the moisture load in the house.”

 5. Manage litter disease challenges

 The type of material also affects litter quality.
 “We looked at different bedding materials, and some are more moisture-absorbent than others,” he explained.
 “A material like sawdust is pretty absorbent and can hold and release moisture.
-We can get by with 4 inches (10 centimeters) of it for bedding.
+We can get by with a minimum of 4 inches (10 centimeters) of it for bedding, but 6 inches (15 centimeters) is ideal.

 “Using something that’s less absorbent, like rice hulls, needs a deeper base,” he continued.
-“You might want to use 5 to 6 inches (13 to 15 centimeters) of bedding to be able to handle the moisture load from birds as they age.”
+“You should use 5 to 6 inches (13 to 15 centimeters) of bedding to be able to handle the moisture load from birds as they age.”
+The take-home point is that bedding depth is related to the material and its moisture-holding capacity.

 Pullet houses are typically dry and dusty due to their lower density and restricted feed and water.
 “With less overall moisture going into the litter, poor cocci cycling occurs,” Shepherd said.
-“In the US, we use restrictive house brood with a quarter house or a third of a house to get more moisture in a certain area.”
+“In the US, we use restrictive house brooding with a quarter house or a third of a house to get more moisture in the brooding area.”

 To help stimulate cocci cycling, most broiler breeders are on a coccidial vaccine, he added.